Description of Conduct

 (a) short term financial contributions to Armaguard;

-Authorisation is sought until 30 June 2026.
+Authorisation was sought until 30 June 2026.

-The ABA has requested interim authorisation to enable participants to engage in the proposed conduct while the substantive application for authorisation is being assessed by the ACCC.
+The ABA requested interim authorisation to enable participants to engage in the proposed conduct while the substantive application for authorisation is being assessed by the ACCC.

 On 3 July 2024, the ACCC granted interim authorisation with a condition in respect of short term financial contributions to Armaguard.